Communication with authorities

 1. Registration of substances with ECHA by submission of a dossier

-The aim is to ensure that manufacturers or importers collect (generate) data on substances, and use these data to assess the risk, develop and recommend appropriate risk management measures.
+The aim of registration is to ensure that for all substances on the market, their manufacturers or importers provide at least basic data on hazards, uses, exposures and safe handling.
+For high volume substances, they are also to assess risks related to the uses of substances and to develop and recommend appropriate risk management measures.

-The aim is to make information available and transparent, and to promote a uniform classification of substances.
+The aim of the notification requirement is to make information on the classification and labelling of any substance on the market available and to promote a uniform classification of substances.

 It is relevant to companies that manufacture or import substances: